3ru/gpt-translate/README.md

 <details><summary>🧐 Current Status</summary>
 <p>

-- The action supports translating single markdown files only.
+- The action supports translating single **markdown files only**.

-- The command can be executed exclusively by individuals with write permissions to the repository.
+- The command can be executed exclusively by individuals with **write permissions to the repository**.

 These limitations prevent API abuse by non-trusted parties.